puppetlabs/puppet-docs/source/pe/3.2/cloudprovisioner_classifying_installing.markdown

 [g2n]: ./console_classes_groups.html#assigning-classes-and-groups-to-nodes
 [n2g]: ./console_classes_groups.html#adding-nodes-to-a-group

-To classify nodes and add them to a console group, run `puppet node classify`.
+To classify nodes and add them to a console group, run `puppet node classify` as follows.

+**Note** - With `classify` and `init`, you need to specify the `--insecure` option because the PE console uses the internal certificate name, `pe-internal-dashboard`, which fails verification because it doesn't match the host name of the host where the console is running.

     $ puppet node classify \
+    --insecure \
     --node-group=appserver_pool \
     --enc-server=localhost \
     --enc-port=443 \